The Projects and Construction Review: Brazil

-Law No. 13,140 (the Brazilian Mediation Law) was enacted on 29 June 2015.
+Law No. 13,140 (Mediation Law) was enacted on 29 June 2015.
 It provides for mediation involving individuals and private entities, and for the settlement of disputes involving public entities.
 It also regulates judicial and extrajudicial mediation.
 Courts of law in Brazil may create judicial centres of conflict resolution to which all cases that present the possibility of agreement through mediation will be forwarded.

 The provisions on judicial mediation must be interpreted with the new Brazilian Civil Procedure Code (Law No. 13,105/2015), which provides for mediation or a conciliation hearing in the early stages of most lawsuits.
 The Code also regulates the activities of mediators in judicial proceedings.

 Extrajudicial mediation involving individuals and private entities has been already used in some cases, since it does not require a specific law regulating the matter.
 However, it is expected that the new legal framework will boost the adoption of mediation and provide comfort to parties that are not familiar with this method of conflict resolution.

 The Mediation Law establishes that parties to an agreement may provide for a mandatory mediation meeting if a dispute arises.
 As with an arbitration clause, this mediation clause will have a binding effect.
 According to certain studies, the binding effect of the mediation clause contributes significantly to the development of the mediation proceeding and to the resolution of conflicts without arbitration or judicial proceedings.